-Mexico is largely First-World country, with modern highways, large international airports, and relatively high-speed telecommunications.
+Mexico is modern country, with modern highways, large international airports, and relatively high-speed telecommunications.
 Many American products are sold in supermarkets and shopping malls, and you’ll experience most of the comforts of home.
 It’s not the most extreme change, which is why so many expats feel comfortable doing it.
 There are great doctors and dentists at a fraction of the cost; many people come here to have healthcare procedures or dental work done.
 Mexico is full of good private hospitals as well, meaning one is never more than a few hours away.

 6. Lower cost of living

 There is a significantly lower cost of living in Mexico.
 Everything is less expensive, from real estate to groceries, so your quality of life improves.
 You get more for your money which means you can eat healthier, exercise more, participate in things that interest you and spend more time with people you love.
 From fresh fruit and veggies farmed locally to artisanal goods, from household bills to entertainment costs, everything is less …except gas for the car.
 We’re still paying serious bucks at the pump.

 But Why Is the American Media So Down on Mexico?